Grinnell Lake Trail

 Begin the hike on Swiftcurrent Foot Trail, which immediately enters a forest of firs and lodgepole pines.
 Chart a level course down the east side of Swiftcurrent Lake, passing several places where a couple steps off the trail gives you clear views over the lake toward the dramatic surrounding peaks.
 Grinnell Point, an imposing pyramid-shaped prominence guards the end of the valley holding the hike’s next two lakes.

 Pass a couple private cabins and progress toward the south side of Swiftcurrent Lake.
 After 0.75 miles you will come to a junction that presents two routes around the second lake, Lake Josephine, a beautiful turquoise mirror cradled by tall mountains.
-Turn left to continue through the forest along the southeast side of the lake on South Shore Josephine Lake Trail, or head straight to connect to North Shore Josephine Lake Trail along the northwest side where there is minimal shade, more elevation gain, and grander views of the lake.
+Turn left to continue through the forest along the southeast side of the lake on South Shore Josephine Lake Trail, or head straight to connect to North Shore Josephine Lake Trail along the northwest side where shade is minimal, the elevation change is greater, and views of the lake are grander.
 Both routes are enjoyable, so hike in on one trail and out on the other.

 The directions along South Shore Josephine Lake Trail are the simplest.
 Turn left at the junction near the bridge at the south end of Swiftcurrent Lake.
 Cross through the forest, making an obvious right turn after 0.18 miles.
 Go straight through a junction with Piegan Pass Trail before reaching the shore of Lake Josephine, 1 1/3 miles from the start.
 Continue through the woods along the lake for 0.9 miles, making another clear right turn before passing a boathouse at the south end of the lake.
 When you reach the merger with the North Shore Trail, stay to the left and continue toward Grinnell Lake.